gremo/nest-winston/README.md

 With the above code, Nest will create a new instance of `WinstonConfigService` and its method `createWinstonModuleOptions` will be called in order to provide the module options.

-## Use as the main Nest logger
+## Replacing the Nest logger

-Apart from application logging, this module also provides the `WinstonLogger` custom implementation, for use with the Nest logging system.
-Example `main.ts` file:
+This module also provides the `WinstonLogger` class (custom implementation of the [`LoggerService`](https://github.com/nestjs/nest/blob/master/packages/common/services/logger.service.ts#L10) interface) to be used by Nest for system logging.
+This will ensure consistent behavior and formatting across both Nest system logging and your application event/message logging.

+Change your `main.ts` as shown below:

 ```typescript
 import { WINSTON_MODULE_NEST_PROVIDER } from 'nest-winston';